-The [Find as you type] feature is very simple and handy.
+Searching with the [Find as you type] facility is very simple and handy.
 You can type a word or a boolean phrase

-in the edit box located on the top toolbar, find results (if any) will be listed out instantly.
+in the edit box located in the toolbar, results (if any) will be listed out instantly.

-Pressing F3 simply moves focus onto the edit box whereby you can type in search phrases.
+Pressing F3 moves input focus into the edit box whereby you can type in a search phrase.

-Note that it's index based, please be sure to first build or update index data before using this utility.
+Note that it's index-based, please be sure to first build or update index data before searching with this facility.

 Within the advanced search, myBase implements some more options running queries,

-such as labels, calendar date, date modified, occurrence, scope, etc.
+such as by labels, calendar date, date modified, occurrence, scope, etc.